Blog » How to Guides » Life Coach Salary: The Definitive Guide

 Why package your coaching?

-Because we have analysed the pricing strategies of the top coaches of the world – Tony Robbins, Les Brown, Marie Forleo, Robert Kiyosaki, etc.
+Because we have analyzed the pricing strategies of the top coaches of the world – Les Brown, Marie Forleo, Robert Kiyosaki, etc.

 Here’s what we found — almost none of the top life coaches in the world charge by the hour.